 George P. Shultz, the Thomas W. and Susan B. Ford Distinguished Fellow at the Hoover Institution, has had an eminent career in government, academia, and business.
 Shultz served three positions in the cabinet of Richard Nixon and was Ronald Reagan’s secretary of state from 1982 until 1989.

 John B. Taylor is the George P. Shultz Senior Fellow in Economics at the Hoover Institution and the Mary and Robert Raymond Professor of Economics at Stanford University.
-A member of the Council of Economic Advisers for Gerald Ford, Jimmy Carter, and George H. W. Bush, Taylor was under secretary of the Treasury in the George W. Bush administration.
+After serving on the Council of Economic Advisers for Gerald Ford, Jimmy Carter, and George H. W. Bush, Taylor was under secretary of the Treasury under George W. Bush.

 The book also features a number of historical excerpts from Milton Friedman, recipient of the 1976 Nobel Prize in economics and a senior research fellow at the Hoover Institution from 1977 to 2006.
 Friedman was widely regarded as the leader of the Chicago School of economics, and his research emphasized the preservation and extension of individual freedom.